-Gallaway Enterprises conducted biological and botanical habitat assessments, tree survey, VELB survey, and a protocol-level rare plant survey within the BSA.
-Biological and botanical surveys were conducted following review of the USFWS IPaC report, CNDDB Rarefind 5 species list, NOAA official species list, CNPS list of rare and endangered plants, and the CNDDB occurrence map (Figure 4: CNDDB Occurrences).
+Gallaway Enterprises conducted biological and botanical habitat assessments, delineation of WOTUS, a tree survey, a VELB survey, and a protocol-level rare plant survey within the BSA.
+Biological and botanical surveys were conducted following review of the USFWS IPaC official species list, CNDDB Rarefind 5 species list, NOAA NMFS official species list, CNPS list of rare and endangered plants, and the CNDDB occurrence map (Figure 4: CNDDB Occurrences).
 The Project boundary and/or the United States Geological Survey (USGS) "Chico," "Ord Ferry," "Nord," and "Richardson Springs" 7.5 minute quadrangles in which the Project is located and/or adjacent to were used to derive the agency species lists (Appendix A: Species Lists).
 Based on the results of the species lists, Gallaway Enterprises conducted habitat assessments and surveys to identify any rare, endangered, threatened, or sensitive species and their habitats that may have the potential to occur within the BSA.